 There are two other commonly used reductants for reductive amination: sodium cyanoborohydride (NaBH3CN) and sodium tri-acetoxyborohydride (NaBH(OAc)3 ).
 For our purposes, they can be considered to be the same.
 In practice, NaBH3CN is a little bit better than NaBH4.

-[For a discussion as to why NaBH3CN tends to be a better choice than NaBH4, see this footnote.
+[For a discussion as to why NaBH3CN tends to be a better choice than NaBH4, see Note 2.
 In the schemes below, we’ll use NaBH3CN, but NaBH4 and NaBH(OAc)3 can be considered to work just as well. ]

 Reductive amination is extremely versatile and can be used to install a large variety of different alkyl groups on an amine.
 The nice part is that the groups just go on once.

 The table below shows examples of how methyl, ethyl, propyl, butyl, and benzyl groups can be installed on an amine, by employing an appropriate aldehyde .
 (Note that reductive amination doesn’t work for installing a phenyl group.
-Why not?)
+Why not?
+Note 1.]

 What about ketones?
 They work too!
 Employing a ketone will result in a branched alkyl substituent on the amine.
 For example, using acetone in the following reductive amination gives an isopropyl group.